-The Taxpayer Advocate represents your interests and concerns within the IRS by protecting your rights and resolving problems that have not been fixed through normal channels.
+The Taxpayer Advocate independently represents your interests and concerns within the IRS by protecting your rights and resolving problems that have not been fixed through normal channels.
 While Taxpayer Advocates cannot change the tax law or make a technical tax decision, they can clear up problems that resulted from previous contacts and ensure that your case is given a complete and impartial review.

-To contact your Taxpayer Advocate if you are living in the United States:
+To contact your Taxpayer Advocate:

-- Call the Taxpayer Advocate at 1-877-777-4778. - Call the IRS at 1-800-829-1040. - · Call, write, or fax the Taxpayer Advocate office in your area. - Call 1-800-829-4059 if you are a TTY/TDD user.
+- Call the Taxpayer Advocate toll free at 1-877-777-4778. - Call, write, or fax the Taxpayer Advocate office in your area. - Call 1-800-829-4059 if you are a TTY/TDD user. - Visit the web site at www.irs.gov/advocate.